 Here are the results after this step!
 As you can see, the lighting now evenly guides our attention to BOTH the sky in the background and rock columns in the foreground.

 Cropping is critical in framing the scene because it redirects our focus.
-It is a great opportunity to leave out ANY UNNECESSARY AND DISTRACTING COMPONENTS, such as the handlebars at the bottom right.
+It is an excellent opportunity to leave out ANY UNNECESSARY AND DISTRACTING COMPONENTS, such as the handlebars at the bottom right.

-For more information, here's a quick tutorial on How to Crop in Lightroom.
+For more information on cropping, here's a quick tutorial on How to Crop in Lightroom.

-Since I removed a section from the bottom of the photo, I also cropped a bit from the top to maintain the balance of thirds.
+Since I removed a section from the bottom of the photo, I also cropped a bit from the top to maintain the rule of thirds.

 Here is the final result (Before and After):